“How do I improve my credit score?” is the question on everybody’s lips. It’s easier than you think, and we can show you how.

 Week 3: Spend this week understanding your score

 Check your credit score for free with the top three credit reference agencies in the UK: Equifax, TransUnion and Experian.
 You can look at your credit file as many times as you like without affecting your credit score, as it only counts as a ‘soft search’.

 Find out how high up your score comes on the scoring models used by the top credit reference agencies.
-Bear in mind that the figure you see will vary from one agency to the next.
-Look into how points are awarded by Experian, to identify where you can make positive changes.
+Bear in mind that seeing different scores with different credit reference agencies is normal, as they all use unique scoring models.